Page Contents

 Syntax:

-With the help of this tag, we can receive the information from the user.
+With the help of this tag, we can find the address or the contact details of the web page’s author.
+The

 Syntax: